 Kelley Breiding - Band Leader, Vocalist

 A native of NC, Kelley Breiding has been hailed by many as "the new queen of country music" and this "girl with the big voice" is ready to try and hold court.
 After a childhood of singing and playing the piano, it was only later on, when she began teaching herself guitar at 19, that music became her main focus.
 In 2001, Kelley began making a name for herself as an award winning Banjo player and member of the Old-Time band, Back-Step, and after forming Kelley and The Cowboys in 2005, quickly became known for her soaring voice as well.
 With a firm grasp on the old country standards, Kelley enjoys writing songs in that same tradition and whether she brings new or old songs to the jukebox, they all that have that hypnotic, timeless sound.
-Kelley has also performed with several well known artists such as Donna The Buffalo, Peter Rowan, and Deacon John, and has also shared the bill with both Dale Watson and Ralph Stanley.
+Kelley has also performed with several well known artists such as Donna The Buffalo, Peter Rowan, and Deacon John, and has also shared the bill with Dale Watson, The Quebe Sisters, and Ralph Stanley.

 Ray Wood - Guitar

 Ray Wood has played the guitar professionally for over half a century and has performed around the world.
 He plays everything from bebop to doo-wop and has toured with acts such as Hot Club Sandwich, The Coasters, and the Louvin Brothers.
 As one of the most revered guitarists in the Northwest, Ray is a regular instructor at the Puget Sound Guitar Workshop and the Wintergrass Academy.